The influence of pinholes and weak-points in aluminium-oxide Josephson junctions: Introduction

 To then investigate the formation and closing of pinholes more realistically, we use our previously developed molecular dynamics approach \cite{Cyster2021} to grow Al$-$AlO$_x-$Al tunnel junctions with different amounts of oxide in the barrier.

-Using a tight-binding description of the system we employ a non-equilibrium Green’s function (NEGF) approach to investigate normal (single-electron) transport in the structures studied herein.
+Using a tight-binding description of the system we employ a non-equilibrium Green's function (NEGF) approach to investigate normal (single-electron) transport in the structures studied herein.
 NEGF is a numerical approach which has been widely used for calculating transport properties in nanoscale devices \cite{Datta2005}, and has also been used explicitly for the case of Al$-$AlO$_x-$Al tunnel junctions \cite{Cyster2020}.
 In this work, we determine the transmission, resistance-area, and the current density through full three-dimensional models of Al$-$AlO$_x-$Al tunnel junctions with different amounts of oxide.
+Understanding variations in the normal transport based on structural irregularities can suggest causes for variation in the superconducting properties.

 To understand how the normal transport translates to the superconducting (correlated-electron) transport, the Ambegaokaar-Baratoff (AB) relation is commonly used \cite{Tinkham2004, Heikkila2013}.
 It specifically relates normal-state resistance to the superconducting critical current.
 The validity of this relationship is unclear when there are pinholes present in the oxide barrier.
 As an alternative the model in this work is used to calculate the transmission eigenvalues for each of our structures, which in turn allows us to determine the contributions from different transmission channels and the effects they have on the CPR.